 Metrics could either be expressed in numbers or in ratios (percentages).
 So we actually have “number metrics” and “ratio metrics”.

 Pageviews, the number of visitors to a certain page in a given period, number of sessions are number metrics.
 Whereas, bounce rates, conversion rates are ratio metrics as they are represented in percentages or ratios.

 So What’s the Difference between a KPI and a Metric?

 Just the context.
 Basically, metrics are just a value of some sort.
 It can be the number of page views, unique visitors, or conversion rates.
 But KPI adds a business value to that metric.

 KPI is whether the metric is changing over time and whether it’s increasing or decreasing and in what direction.

 So generally, a metric becomes a KPI when it impacts your SEO Campaign significantly.
-You can greatly increase the conversion rate on a website by optimising the site for keywords, good design and so on.
+You can greatly increase the conversion rate on a website by optimizing the site for keywords, good design, and so on.